GoogleCloudDataproc/hadoop-connectors/gcs/INSTALL.md

   <name>google.cloud.auth.service.account.json.keyfile</name>
   <value>/path/to/keyfile</value>
   <description>
-    The JSON key file of the service account used for GCS access when google.cloud.auth.service.account.enable is true.
+    The JSON keyfile of the service account used for GCS access when google.cloud.auth.service.account.enable is true.
   </description>
 </property>